Pour la suite du monde: Synopsis

 The film is a work of ethnofiction.
 It shows life in a small isolated community, when the influence of the Catholic Church in Quebec was still strong.

-For centuries the inhabitants of Ile-aux-Coudres, a small island in the St. Lawrence River, trapped beluga whales by sinking a weir of saplings into the offshore mud at low tide.
+For centuries the inhabitants of Isle-aux-Coudres, a small island in the St. Lawrence River, trapped beluga whales by sinking a weir of saplings into the offshore mud at low tide.
 After 1920, the practice was abandoned.
 In 1962, a team of National Film Board of Canada filmmakers led by director Perrault and cinematographer Brault arrived on the island to make a cinéma-vérité documentary about the people and their isolated life.
 They encouraged the islanders to revive the practice of beluga fishing.
 The live animal they caught was then driven on a truck to an aquarium in New York City.

 The film also shows the daily life of the islanders, and their celebrations, such as the festival at mid-Lent (mi-carême).